rishitvm/Learnings/README.md

 - Database – MongoDB
   * Used for: Storing user data, claim status, ASR transcript, LLM conversation history, and final summary.
   * Web Framework – FastAPI
-  * Used for: Exposing a lightweight HTTP endpoint (/run) to trigger the assistant remotely.
+  * Used for: Exposing a lightweight HTTP endpoint (/start-agent) to trigger the assistant remotely.

 - Audio Management – Multithreaded Queue System
   * Used for: Smooth playback of TTS chunks while simultaneously recording user response.

+- User Interface – Streamlit
+  * Used for: A simple UI python library to interact with the agent

 ---